Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Sign in to Visual Studio with an account that has project creation rights on Azure Repos.

-Hybrid Continuous Integration/Continuous Delivery (CI/CD) can apply to both application code and infrastructure code.
+CI/CD can apply to both app code and infrastructure code.
 Use Azure Resource Manager templates for both private and hosted cloud development.

 Clone the repository by creating and opening the default web app.